Alexandre Lacazette: Youth

 Lacazette has featured for all of France's national youth teams beginning with the under-16 team making his debut in the team's 2–0 victory over Cameroon on 3 April 2007 at the Montaigu Tournament.
 He finished the campaign with four appearances in the tournament.
-With the under-17 team, Lacazette was a regular and contributed to the team's qualification for the 2008 UEFA European Under-17 Football Championship.
+With the under-17 team, Lacazette was a regular and contributed to the team's qualification for the 2008 UEFA European Under-17 Championship.
 In the competition, he scored the game-winning goal in the team's 2–1 win over the Republic of Ireland in the group stage.
 France later reached the final where the team was defeated 4–0 by Spain.

 With the under-18 team, Lacazette made his debut in the team's match against Ukraine.
 He featured in ten of the eleven matches the team contested scoring one goal, which came against Denmark in the Tournoi de Limoges.
 For under-19 duty, Lacazette was again called upon by coach Francis Smerecki, making his first appearance for the team in a 4–2 defeat against Netherlands on 9 November 2009.
 He scored his first goal for the team on 4 March 2010 in a 2–1 win against Ukraine.
 On 7 June 2010, Lacazette was named to coach Smerecki's 18-man squad to participate in the 2010 UEFA European Under-19 Championship.
 In the tournament, he scored two goals in the team's 5–0 Group A victory over Austria.
-France later reached the final where they faced Spain, which was essentially composed of the same players that defeated France in the 2008 UEFA European Under-17 Football Championship final.
+France later reached the final where they faced Spain, which was essentially composed of the same players that defeated France in the 2008 UEFA European Under-17 Championship final.
 In the match, France came back from a goal down to win 2–1 with Lacazette netting the game-winning goal in the 85th minute after heading in a cross from Gaël Kakuta.
 France thus secured their second UEFA European Under-19 championship title.